 Want to uncover secret treasures in your company's data to take your business further?
 Then take a look at our specialized, practice-oriented Training offer an.
 You want to do further education, but need help with financing?
 No problem!
 As a state-certified training provider, we can offer training free of charge.
 You can find out how this works for you here:

-For businesses: The Qualification Opportunities Act now with our free Webinar request uncomplicated
+For companies: The Qualification Opportunities Act now with our free Webinar uncomplicated use

 For employees: Qualification Opportunity Act

-For job seekers: Apply for the education voucher now and get free advice
+For job seekers: Now the Education voucher apply and get free advice

 We'd love to help you become a data analytics professional and successfully equip you and your business for the data-driven age.